weygoldt/labstarter/4_data.md

   - Save model weights, checkpoints, and outputs.
   - Organize by experiment or model version if needed.
   - Include metadata about training parameters or results.

+Now you have a good directory structure for your data analysis project.
+Looking into our guide on [remote computing](5_remote_computing.md) is a good place to continue learning.